Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 An experimental meeting designed to test how a meeting’s location and technology impact meeting results.

-By participating in this experiment, you can help answer questions about when groups should meet in person and how to have the best possible meeting experience no matter where you might be.
+By participating in this experiment with New Rules for Work, you can help answer questions about when groups should meet in person and how to have the best possible meeting experience no matter where you might be.
 You may also experience new meeting techniques and technology that you can use in your work.

 in-person event: Meet your fellow Pdt’ers